 Reasonable excuse: how will HMRC be satisfied a reasonable excuse exists

-The Customer Relationship Manager (CRM), Mid-sized Business Customer Engagement Team (CET) or Caseworker will have to establish how a failure occurred in order for HMRC to decide whether the circumstances surrounding that failure provide the person with a reasonable excuse for the lateness of the notification or certificate, or the failure of the main duty.
+The Customer Compliance Manager (CCM), Mid-sized Business Customer Engagement Team (CET) or Caseworker will have to establish how a failure occurred in order for HMRC to decide whether the circumstances surrounding that failure provide the person with a reasonable excuse for the lateness of the notification or certificate, or the failure of the main duty.

 The onus is on the person to satisfy HMRC that they have a reasonable excuse.
-They must tell the CRM, CET or Caseworker the reason and the CRM, CET or Caseworker must listen carefully to what they are told.
-The CRM, CET or Caserworker should consider the explanation carefully taking into account all the circumstances and available information.
+They must tell the CCM, CET or Caseworker the reason and the CCM, CET or Caseworker must listen carefully to what they are told.
+The CCM, CET or Caserworker should consider the explanation carefully taking into account all the circumstances and available information.

-The circumstances of each individual case will determine whether the CRM, CET or Caseworker needs supporting evidence and if so what that will be.
+The circumstances of each individual case will determine whether the CCM, CET or Caseworker needs supporting evidence and if so what that will be.